finiteloopme/dcentral-labs/zkp/README.md

 With _zkRollups_, there is a decent amount of discussion and opinions on which is the best **Zero Knowledge Proof** (_ZKP_) technology to use.
-And fair enough too - there are many moving to consider like circuit design, compute power required, finality time, cost, etc.
+And fair enough too - there are many things to consider like circuit design, compute power required, finality time, cost, etc.
 So while this debate is required, we face into the risk of _paralysis by analysis_.